tommcandrew/personal-site/src/assets/blogPosts/03-january-2020.md

 };
 ```

+&nbsp;

 You'll see that I'm not including the full URI of the server in the API calls.
 This is because I'm going to add the first part of the URI at the top of the "package.json" file (of the front-end) so I don't have to write it out in full every time.

 ```javascript
 "proxy": "http://localhost:5000"
 ```

+&nbsp;

-Now that we're finished writing the code for the front-end, we'll go back to the "package.json" file in the top-level of our project and add a new script that will tell Heroku to create the optimised build version by looking in the client folder, downloading the dependencies and running the "build" command:
+Now that we're finished writing the code for the front-end, we'll go back to the "package.json" file in the top-level of our project and <mark>add a new script that will tell Heroku to create the optimised build version by looking in the client folder, downloading the dependencies and running the "build" command</mark>:

 ```javascript
 "heroku-postbuild": "cd client && npm install && npm run build"
 ```

-(You must include the dash !)
+(You must include the dash!)

 Now, before deploying, it's a good idea to run the app locally to make sure everything's working.
 If it is and you've got no errors, then we can move on to deployment.